fabricecordelieres/IJ-Plugin_LiveFeed_Simulator/README.md

 # How to use it ?

-For both functionalities, the plugins expects a folder containing individual images to be used for simulating the images's stream.
+For all functionalities, the plugins expects a folder containing individual images to be used for simulating the images's stream.
-When launched, both plugins will ask the user to point at this folder.
+When launched, the plugins will ask the user to point at this folder.
-A second dialog box should then pop-up: it allows setting the time delay to wait for before loading next image.
+A second dialog box should then pop-up: it allows setting the time delay to wait before loading next image.

 **NB:** To stop running the plugin before last image has been reached, press the ```Esc``` key